grafana/loki/docs/sources/alerting/_index.md

 Because the rule files are identical to Prometheus rule files, we can interact with the Loki Ruler via [`cortex-tool`](https://github.com/grafana/cortex-tools#rules).
 The CLI is in early development, but works alongside both Loki and cortex.
 Make sure to pass the `--backend=loki` argument to commands when using it with Loki.

 > **Note:** Not all commands in cortextool currently support Loki.

+> **Note:** cortextool was intended to run against multi-tenant Loki, commands need an `--id=` flag set to the Loki instance ID or set the environment variable `CORTEX_TENANT_ID`.
+If Loki is running in single tenant mode, the required ID is `fake` (yes we know this might seem alarming but it's totally fine, no it can't be changed)

 An example workflow is included below: